 What is a Serving of Whole Grain?

-Our goal is to get 3-4 servings of whole grains per day.
+Our goal is to get 3-4 servings of whole grains per day (based on the old Food Guide).
 One serving might be:

 - 1 slice of whole grain bread